Ishidawg/TheForest-Modding/README.md

 - *Debugger and .NET assembly editor:* dnSpy

 ## How to install 📑
-you **DONT** need a modmanager, just donwload the mod that you want and put in:
+you **DONT** need a modmanager, just download the mod that you want and put in:

 ```diff
 +  The Forest\TheForest_Data\Managed\ **Assembly-CSharp.dll**